greg-raven/Department-21/_posts/2009-06-10-comparing-our-deities.md

 A: Neither has a birth certificate.

-Q: What’s the biggest difference between Obama and God?
+Q: What's the biggest difference between Obama and God?

-A: God doesn’t think he’s Obama.
+A: God doesn't think he's Obama.